tobiasdigital/blueprints-learn.en/help/blueprints/multi-channel-message-orchestration/triggered-messaging.md

 ---
 title: Triggered Messaging and Adobe Experience Platform Blueprint
-description: Execute triggered messages and experiences using Adobe Experience Platform as a central hub streaming data, customer profiles, and segmentation.
+description: Execute triggered messages and experiences using Adobe Experience Platform as a central hub of streaming data, customer profiles, and segmentation.
 solution: Experience Platform, Campaign, Journey Orchestration
 kt: 7197
 exl-id: 97831309-f235-4418-bd52-28af815e1878
 ---
 # Triggered Messaging and Adobe Experience Platform Blueprint

-Execute triggered messages and experiences using Adobe Experience Platform as a central hub streaming data, customer profiles, and segmentation.
+Execute triggered messages and experiences using Adobe Experience Platform as a central hub of streaming data, customer profiles, and segmentation.

 ## Use Cases